Pair of Paint Decorated Windsor Tablet-Back Chairs,

 A robust chair of generous proportion, with decent color; turned stretchers under arms with carved and scrolled handholds; the trapezoidal seat above turned double stretchers.
 Minor imperfections, generally excellent.
-(Height: 45.5 inches; seat height: 16 inches; width: 26.75 inches; depth: 21 inches)
+(Height: 45.5"; seat height: 16"; width: 26.75"; depth: 21")

 274-103 - SOLD

 Maple with original rush splint seat - SOLD

 The tall rear posts with tall finials centering four shaped splats above a trapezoidal seat; the seat raised on turned legs joined by double stretchers then ending in tapered foot.
 (Height: 46.5"; seat height: 16.75"; width: 18.5"; depth: 14.25")